FlowFuse/website/src/handbook/company/communication.md

 over the past 2 weeks, what initiatives or milestones are scheduled for the next two weeks, and what results are expected to the company wide KPI.

-## Node-RED community interactions.

-As an employee of FlowFuse, when we interact with the OSS Node-RED community we must be mindful of our position.
-For example, when offering advice on the Node-RED forum or the Node-RED slack, the first answer we offer should be how a solution can be achieved using Node-RED.
-If a native Node-RED solution is not possible or the user would benefit from the advantages that FlowFuse offers, then, like any other person or company, we can offer FlowFuse as a potential solution.

 ## Feedback and Thanks

 In FlowFuse, we strongly encourage the sharing of feedback and thank you's.
 We have